Swerve (Friday Night Lights): Plot

 Vince (Michael B. Jordan) is approached by Kenard (Cedric Neal), who gloats about having avenged Calvin's death.
 He is still mad at Vince for pulling out of the hit, and tells him that he owes him $5,000.
 Julie (Aimee Teegarden) bids farewell to her parents and leaves back for college.
-However, she instead crashes the car and claims it was an accident preventing her from going back to college.
+However, she instead intentionally crashes the car and claims it was an accident preventing her from going back to college.

 The team congratulates Eric (Kyle Chandler), who was named as the "Kingmaker" on a sports magazine.
 Luke (Matt Lauria) realizes that TMU was never planning on recruiting him, as they actually used him to attract Vince instead.
 This destroys Luke's spirits during practice, even though Eric tells him he will find better college opportunities.
 Vince comes up short with the money, and Calvin starts harassing Jess (Jurnee Smollett) to threaten Vince.
 With no other options, Vince asks Ornette (Cress Williams) for help, despite not wanting to get him back into his criminal past.
 He agrees to help.

 Julie opens up about her affair to Tami (Connie Britton), and Eric is irate over Derek sleeping with a student.
 Tami consoles her daughter, realizing she does not want to go to college as she feels ashamed of herself after Derek's wife slapped her in front of everyone.
 Tami tries to convince Eric in being more empathic towards Julie, but he is truly disappointed in her.
 He tells Julie that he will pay to fix her car, after which she will go back to college and pay for the money later, which she agrees to do.
 However, Julie refuses to go when the car is fixed, and Eric refuses to leave the house for the Lions' next game, concerning the coaching staff.

 With Eric not arriving, Billy (Derek Phillips) gives an inspiring speech to the team before the game, just as Eric finally arrives.
 As the Lions win their fifth game in a row, Ornette confronts Kenard over Vince's debt.
 Ornette brutally beats Kenard and grabs his gun, making him swear to stay away from Vince and Jess.
 He returns home, telling Vince that it is over.
 He then dines with the family, where he is questioned over his time in jail as he responds it was a very hard time due to being apart from his beloved ones.
 Mindy (Stacey Oristano) tells Becky (Madison Burge), who still thinks about Tim, to get over him because nothing will ever happen between the two of them, even after he gets out of jail.
 She then goes on to encourage Becky to finally give Luke a chance and tries to set them up.
 Eric returns home and sees a sleeping Gracie in her bed.
 Behind him, Julie appears, saying she didn't want to disappoint him.